 An alternate means of satisfying the major requirement is the Self-Designed Interdisciplinary major, which must promise benefits not obtainable through any established major.
 This major provides an opportunity for a student in an area that can best be covered by selecting course work from two or three academic departments and is developed in consultation with the department chairs involved.
 The final proposal for the Self-Designed Interdisciplinary major must be submitted by the department chairs to the Committee on Academic Policy no later than midterm of the second semester of the sophomore year for approval and assignment of advisor(s).
 The proposal should include a complete listing of courses as well as a description of the manner in which the senior capstone, if required, will be structured.
-The major consists of not fewer than thirty-six hours must be in 300 or 400 level courses offered at Huntingdon College or approved for credit by the faculty, and must be related to the area of concentration or interest.
+The major consists of not fewer than 36 hours of courses suited to the student's educational objectives.
+Eighteen of these 36 hours must be in 300 or 400 level courses offered at Huntingdon College or approved for credit by the faculty, and must be related to the area of concentration or interest.